aramette/LORCAN/1.8/README.md

 version: **1.8**

 ## SHORT DESCRIPTION
-From basecalled nanopore reads in FASTQ format, the pipeline produces consensus sequences for each barcoded sample, based on alignment of the reads toa customized reference sequence database.
+From basecalled nanopore reads in FASTQ format, the pipeline produces consensus sequences for each barcoded sample, based on alignment of the reads to a customized reference sequence database.
 All analysis steps are automated and a final report (PDF) is produced for each barcoded sample.

 ## Table of Contents